 Best Instagram Accounts to Follow If You Love DIY Home Improvement

-Hard to believe that Instagram is 9 years old.
-The super popular photo-sharing app, once beloved by hipsters but now used by almost everyone, was just a wee San Fran start-up company back in 2010.
-Obvi, the site has grown massively since then and now has more than 500 million daily active users as of February 2019.
+Staying at home during the coronavirus has fueled my Instagram habit...big time!
+Lots of free time, means lots of sharing on the super popular, 10 year old, photo-sharing app.
+(Insta, once beloved by hipsters, but now used by almost everyone, was just a wee San Fran start-up company back in 2010, and now has more than 500 million daily active users.)

 - @mrkate: Nearly a million Instagram followers (plus 3.5 million on her Creative Weirdos YouTube channel) go to Mr. Kate for home renovation advice, including room-specific ideas and broad-scale advice on which design aesthetics to follow.